endo5501/LaboMachineTable/memory-bank/progress.md

 ## Current Status

-**Overall Project Status**: Implementation Phase
+**Overall Project Status**: Advanced Implementation Phase

-The NcReserve project has progressed from planning to implementation.
-We have successfully set up the development environment, implemented the basic application structure, and created the core functionality.
-The application is now functional with user authentication, equipment management, equipment layout visualization, and reservation system.
+The LaboMachineTable (NcReserve) project has progressed significantly in the implementation phase.
+We have successfully set up the development environment, implemented the complete application structure, and created the core functionality.
+The application is now fully functional with user authentication, equipment management, equipment layout visualization with drag-and-drop functionality, text label support, and a comprehensive reservation system with calendar view.

 ## Completed Features